Botanical Name: Rossioglossum grande

 Tiger orchids originate from the high elevations of tropical America, where they thrive in the cool, misty mountain air.
 Keep them cool with plenty of humidity, and you'll enjoy these spectacular orchids a long time.

-Rossioglossum grande orchids are also known as Odontoglossum grande and sometimes labeled with that name.
+Rossioglossum grande orchids were formerly known as Odontoglossum grande and sometimes labeled with that name.

 These tropical orchids are epiphytic and have fat, egg-shaped pseudobulbs.
 A pair of long, narrow arching leaves grow from each pseudobulb.
 Young leaves are often speckled with brown -- this is normal, though many may mistake those brown spots for an insect infestation.